tektutor/openshift-april-2021/README.md

 ### Building custom Docker Image

-You need to create a file name Dockerfile with the below contents
+You need to create a file named Dockerfile with the below contents

 ```
 FROM ubuntu:16.04